DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/help.md

 ## Getting help from the TAs

-Camila Amorim and Alex Berry are Teaching Assistants for the course.
-Please don't hesitate to reach out to them via the course [Slack page](https://join.slack.com/t/diytranscriptomics/shared_invite/enQtNDE1MTI2MzY2MDY5LWMxOWI2YWE5YmVjM2ZkMjM1ZjYxNTdkOWRkM2ZlNGI0OTYzMWQ2NDRmMjRjMTBhNTVkZjdjZTBkODI0ODFlNmY) if you have questions.
+Camila Amorim, Seble Negatu and Sheridan Littleton are Teaching Assistants for the course.
+Please don't hesitate to reach out to them via the course Slack page if you have questions.

-1hr open TA help sessions are held every week in room H234 (in PennVet library) immediately before class at 2-3pm.
+One of the best places to get 1:1 help from the instructor and TAs is via the three optional labs.

 -----------------------------